susanmhutfless/Overuse-Index-Segal-et-al-Johns-Hopkins-University-ICD-10-Coding/README.md

 # Overuse Index, Segal et al, Johns Hopkins University - ICD-10 Coding
 -Access here the ICD-10 coding for the 2021 update of the Overuse Index developed at Johns Hopkins University.

 ## Please review the license.
-If you use this code, you must disclose this repo and associated manuscript (wne published) as your source (this includes research and proprietary/client work).
+If you use this code, you must disclose this repo and associated manuscript (when published) as your source (this includes research and proprietary/client work).

 This repo includes
 ## *code*